SymQuest Blog

 Posted by Josh Scowcroft

-Many platforms that require a login such as emails, CRMs, and the like, have the option of implementing two-factor authentication in the settings.
-Using two or more authentication processes ensures only people who are meant to have access can get it.
+Many platforms that require a login, such as email accounts and CRMs, have the option of implementing MFA in the settings.
+Using MFA ensures only people who are meant to have access can get it.

 Similarly, cycling between a handful of passwords can leave a user vulnerable to hackers.
-Each time you create a password, or are prompted to update a password, it should be completely new.
+Each time you create or update a password, it should be completely new.

 Change Passwords When Employees Leave